The Mazda Miata is one of the most fun cars to drive. We’re not the only ones that think so—it’s the best-selling two-seater convertible in history!

 Some of these are compatible with more than one generation (NA and ND, for instance) but are more appropriate for a certain generation based on the wheel’s size.

 Generally speaking, you won’t find many wheels in the 14” range, and they’re probably too small anyway.

 NA and NB Miatas should use 15” or 16” wheels, with a positive rim offset (between +38mm to +45mm).

 Wheels for NC and ND Miatas

-Though these have different bolt patterns (NC is the only Miata with 5×114.3), both models require generally bigger wheels, which is why they’re categorized together.
+Though these two models have different bolt patterns (NC is the only Miata with 5×114.3), both models require generally bigger wheels, which is why they’re categorized together.

 NC and ND Miatas should use 17” or 18” wheels, with high offsets as well (+35mm to +45mm).
-Both of these wheels are available in a range of sizes to suit your needs, just make sure to get the right bolt pattern for your Miata!
+Both of these wheels are available in a range of sizes to suit your needs, just make sure to get them in the right BCD!